dsajdak/2021-hpc-intro/_episodes/14-modules.md

 > ## Using Software Modules in Scripts
 >
-> Create a job that is able to run `python3 --version`.
-Remember, no software
+> Create a job that is able to run a version of Anaconda Python36 and output `python3 --version`.
-> is loaded by default!
-Running a job is just like logging on to the system
+> Running a job is just like logging on to the system.
-> (you should not assume a module loaded on the login node is loaded on a
+> (you should not assume a module loaded on the login node is loaded on a compute node).
-> compute node).
 >
 > > ## Solution
 > >